PdxCodeGuild/class_pipeline_predators/1 Python/labs/OOP.md

 ### Bank Account Class

-- Create a Python class called BankAccount which represents a bank account, having as attributes: accountNumber (numeric type), name (name of the account owner as string type), balance.
+- Create a Python class called BankAccount which represents a bank account, having as attributes: account_number (integer), name (name of the account owner as string type), balance.
 - Create a constructor with parameters: account_number, name, balance.
 - Create a deposit() method which manages the deposit actions.
 - Create a withdrawal() method  which manages withdrawals actions.